 Strategy

-The VCCC Alliance is Australia’s first comprehensive cancer centre, providing a multi-site, multidisciplinary, integrated approach to cancer research, education and clinical care to improve outcomes for people affected by cancer.
+The VCCC Alliance is Australia’s foremost comprehensive cancer centre, providing a multi-site, multidisciplinary, integrated approach to cancer research, education and clinical care to improve outcomes for people affected by cancer.

-As a Collective Impact organisation, the fundamental premise is that collaborating organisations with a shared agenda will deliver far greater benefits more quickly, than an individual organisation could achieve alone.
+The premise of the alliance is that collaborating organisations with a shared agenda will deliver far greater benefits for more people, more quickly, than an individual organisation could achieve alone.
 Effective inclusion of consumer perspectives is a critical factor in this approach to tackling complex, system level change.

 CI model